 Take Pictures of your Home – Homeowners should take pictures of the outside of their home, the inside, and their belongings.
 If your home is damaged in a storm having a photo inventory helps make the insurance claim process easier.
 Make sure each photo has time stamps, to prove the day it was taken.

 Guard Entry Points – Windows and Doors are one of the most vulnerable parts of a home during a storm.
-Taking the necessary precautions to protect the entryways can help keep wind and rain from entering your home, or shattering your windows.
-For windows, you can use storm shutters if you do not have storm shutters a great affordable alternative is boarding your windows up with plywood.
-If you live in a high-velocity wind zone it might be good to upgrade your windows.
-Harvey Windows has Impact Resistant Windows that are perfect for coastal homes.
+Taking the necessary precautions to protect your entryways from flying debris that could shatter your windows.
+Coastal homeowners often invest in storm shutters but if you don’t have time to install storm shutters – secure sheets of plywood for added protection.
+If you live in a high-velocity wind zone, you should consider upgrading your windows.
+Impact Resistant Windows are perfect for coastal homes.
 These windows have a 120 mph wind rating and provide exceptional protection from wind, rain and wind-borne debris.
-For doors, you can board them up with plywood as well.
-Doing any of these tips is a very important part of keeping your home from being completely exposed in a storm.

 Buy a Generator – Buying a generator can give a homeowner peace of mind, knowing that if their home does lose power they have a backup.
 Even if you do have a generator still keep all important electronics fully charged, and always have extra batteries on hand.

 Prepare for Flooding – Keep the items in your basement safe from water.
-In case of flooding keeping your items elevated can help make sure that they are not affected if water does get into your basement.
-If your home is prone to flooding, keep a portable, gas operated water pump to remove excess water should the electricity go out.
+Be prepared for a flood by keeping items elevated with pallets or cement blocks.
+This can help protect big ticket items such as washers, dryers, or other appliances.
+If your home is prone to flooding, keep a portable, gas operated water pump to remove excess water should the power go out.

 Upgrading your Roof – Replacing your roof with a GAF Timberline Roofing System can protect your home from wind and rain damage.
 A GAF Roofing System has multiple components to help keep your shingles in place and keep water out of your attic.
 You can learn more about the storm-related components of a GAF roof by checking out this project blog.
 As a Factory Certified GAF Master Elite Contractor customers can feel good knowing their roof comes with a 50 year non-prorated lifetime warranty.